What will happen today? Tomorrow? This year?

 The other morning I was talking to my cousin Nick, who works in the finance industry.
 We were discussing how a lot of jobs (including in finance) are based on information asymmetry between the "professional" and the layperson.

-To maintain this advantage, entire industries (like finance) develop and overuse technical jargon to mask . . .
+To maintain this advantage, entire industries (like finance) develop and overuse technical jargon . . .

 The Wall Street Journal recently posted this article titled Use Stress to Your Advantage.

 Imagine that you work for an organization with hundreds of employees and you’re about to give a presentation to the entire group.
 The CEO and all the board members are in the audience.
-You’ve been anxious about this talk all week, and now your heart is . . .
+You’ve been anxious about this talk all week, and now . . .

 Building a sustainable organization of one.